YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 PATLOAD, Error loading pattern file xxxx

-Compile Time Error: This indicates that YottaDB/GT.M failed to load the pattern file.
+Compile Time Error: This indicates that YottaDB failed to load the pattern file.

 Action: Review accompanying messages for additional information about the cause of this error.